 L’Orchestre Nationale also provided accompaniment for many visiting vocalists and instrumentalists.
 This provided Issa with valuable experience playing drum kit and percussion and singing backing vocals for artists including Salif Keita (Mali), Youssou Ndour (Sénégal), Schella Mouna (Zaire), Nayan Kanbel (Ivory Coast), Pongolove (Zaire) and Manu Dibango (Cameroon).

-Throughout his time with L’Orchestre Nationale, Issa still found even more opportunities to play and record with many of the most successful Sénégalese bands and artists.
+During his busy time with L’Orchestre Nationale, Issa still found even more opportunities to play and record with many of the most successful Sénégalese bands and artists.
 For example, Issa toured in West Africa and Europe with Raam Dan and Thione Seck – really one band with two names.
 With Raam Dan, Issa played traditional music using African percussion, while with Thione Seck he played modern music using a drum kit.

 From 1992 until 1995, Issa also played Bougarabou with traditional group Deco-Africa, learning how to play the many rhythms from Sénégal such as Wolof, Diola, Sérère, Manding, Poular and Peul under the tutelage of the group’s leader, respected Griot musician Bouly Sonko.